 Finally, one last thing that threw me off completely is British people’s attitude to make-up.
 In most European countries I visited, make-up is not something you use too much.
 In Italy especially, we constantly focus on what could be defined as ‘natural beauty’, meaning that girls are expected to be naturally attractive without the need of external products to enhance those features.
 Although some might argue that this puts more pressure on us, it is also true that it pushes us to accept our own bodies and, if needed, work on them internally.

 Moving to the UK with a small bag containing one mascara, one eyeliner and a lipstick, I therefore found myself completely unprepared for the massive cult around make-up that goes on in the UK.
 Faces weren’t just faces anymore, but canvas to draw on, each day in a different way.
 So much so that I used to feel strange for not doing the same, mesmerised by the new culture which seemed to be so different from what I had been taught previously.
 I remember I also felt incredibly depressed by the fact that British women all seemed to be more tanned than me – the Italian one – until I found out about the existence of fake tan and its prominent role in British beauty routines.
 Who knew you could pull that off without the hassle of going to the beach?

 There you have them – my top 5 intricacies of the big island.
 If anyone from the UK is reading this, I hope you didn’t take offence in any of it!
 This was written mainly for fun and is in no way restrictive or assuming that everyone in the UK behaves in the same way.
 These are just a few things that popped to mind when I first moved here, and I am sure a lot of people can relate.
-ALSO, I will soon be working on a blog post on the best things about living in the UK as a foreigner so don’t you worry – I got you covered.
-It’s only fair! 🙂
+If you’d like to read the counter-argument – my culture shocks when moving back to Italy – hop over here and enjoy the ride.

 I hope you’re all having a lovely Sunday!